In Memoriam: Sir Roger Moore (1927-2017)

 Mention the name James Bond to anyone.
 What do they think of?
 The danger of Sir Sean Connery?
 The gadgets, girls and guns?
 The hunky Daniel Craig?
 Quite possibly, but in a few seconds they will think about memorable villains who one actor faced, a classic opening theme who one actor entered to, lots of eye-rolling puns that one actor made iconic and a charming British persona that was, and still is, unmatched.

 This one actor blended so much classic iconography into the role of James Bond that, favourite or not, he became quite possible the defining face of Britain’s number one spy; Sir Roger Moore.

-Sir Roger, the beloved actor who played James Bond for 7 years, passed away after a brave battle with cancer in 2017.
+Sir Roger, the beloved actor who played James Bond for 12 years in 7 memorable films, passed away after a brave battle with cancer in 2017.
 I invite you to look back at his career, and celebrate his life.

 Born in 1927 and following a wonderfully ordinary childhood, Roger George Moore wanted to be an actor from a very early age, but his dreams were cut short with national service as the Second World War hit, and National Service loomed.
 It was only after the war did Roger study at the Royal Academy of Dramatic Art, learning much and meeting many faces who would shape and influence his career.